n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.respondToWebhook.md

 # Respond to Webhook

-The *Respond to Webhook* node allows controlling the response to incoming webhooks.
+The Respond to Webhook node allows you to control the response to incoming webhooks.

 This node can be used in workflows with a [Webhook node](/integrations/core-nodes/n8n-nodes-base.webhook/){:target="_blank"}.
 To do this, in the Webhook node select the option **Using 'Respond to Webhook' node** from the **Response** operation.